Strobesstrobes

 How do you brief your team and prepare for results?

 Brief the right people before the test and plan for the findings after.
-Tell stakeholders, IT, and (usually) your SOC that authorized testing is happening, so legitimate activity isn't treated as a real incident, unless testing detection is an explicit goal, in which case keep the blue team blind.
-Name a single point of contact for the tester.
+Tell stakeholders, IT, and usually your SOC that authorized testing is happening so legitimate activity is not treated as a real incident, unless testing detection is an explicit goal, in which case keep the blue team blind and inform only a small control group.
+Name a single point of contact who can answer questions and approve scope clarifications fast.

 Frequently asked questions